 Beginner-friendly features: Automatic needle threader, built-in tutorials on the LCD screen, 80 designs ready to go, and a USB port for importing more designs.
 Threading is straightforward with color-coded guides.

-Check Brother PE535 Price on Amazon
+Check Current Brother PE535 Price at Amazon

 2. Brother SE700 – Best if You Also Want to Sew

 If you are not sure whether you want a dedicated embroidery machine or a sewing machine, the SE700 solves the problem by being excellent at both.
 You get a 5×7 embroidery area plus 135 sewing stitches.
 This means you can learn embroidery and still have a fully capable sewing machine for other projects.
+Need everything out of the box?
+The SE700 bundle pairs the machine with thread, hoops, and accessories so you can start stitching the same day.

 Beginner-friendly features: Wireless design transfer from your phone, large touchscreen, excellent online community with free tutorials and designs, and strong resale value if you decide to upgrade later.

-Check Brother SE700 Price on Amazon
+Check Current Brother SE700 Price on Amazon

 3. Singer SE9180 – Best Budget Alternative